 Cost over 3 years

-Managed services sells an operating state.
-Professional services sells a deliverable.
-The practical difference shows up at month four when something breaks.
-Under a managed SLA, the response clock starts when you open the ticket; the response time, escalation thresholds, and remediation paths are written into the MSA before signing.
-Under a closed SOW, the call goes to a sales line and the answer is a change order.
-That gap is the single biggest reason Canadian SMBs convert from project-only relationships to managed retainers.
+Under a managed SLA, the response clock starts when you open the ticket.
+Response time, escalation thresholds and remediation paths are written into the MSA before signing.
+Under a closed SOW, the call routes to a sales line and the answer is a change order.
+That gap is the most common reason Canadian SMBs convert from project-only relationships to managed retainers.

 Speed-to-value